JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_1_linux_administration/README.md

 $ sudo lynis audit system
 ```

-With Ubuntu you should have a score of somehwere in the low 60s.
-Using the guide below we cna crank that up about 20 points.
-No system is ever perfectly hardened, if it were you woud not be able to run any applications on it.
+With Ubuntu, you should have a score of somewhere in the low 60s.
+Using the guide below we can crank that up about 20 points.
+No system is ever perfectly hardened, if it were you would not be able to run any applications on it.

 ### Updating the system